 Guide to implementing surcharging in your pool service business

-This guide outlines the key steps to help you stay compliant and maintain customer trust.
+This guide walks through the key steps to stay compliant and keep your customers in the loop.

-Once you activate surcharging in Skimmer, there’s a 30-day waiting period before you can begin collecting surcharges.
-This time should be used to prepare your business and notify your customers.
-After 30 days, surcharges will automatically apply to credit card transactions in Skimmer.
-We suggest keeping a surcharge reminder on invoices during the first one or two billing cycles to help customers adjust.
+Once you activate surcharging in Skimmer, surcharges will automatically apply to credit card transactions.
+We recommend keeping a surcharge reminder on invoices for the first one to two billing cycles to help customers adjust.

 Step 1: Understand surcharging rules